 5. Accept online payments

-The best way to get paid after you’ve sent an invoice is to make it as easy as possible for your client to pay.
+The best way to get paid after you’ve sent an invoice is to make it as easy as possible for your client.
 As of 2020, a majority of people are using digital payment methods, including credit cards and bank transfers.

 With HoneyBook, your client can pay you directly from the invoice.
 They receive an email with a link to the invoice where they can review all the invoice details and then pay with a credit/debit card or ACH bank transfer.